celsworth/dribble/README.md

 ### Limitations

 The entire app is view-only at the moment.
+Ability to change things coming soonish.

+Redrawing the main torrent table can get a bit sluggish with more than a few hundred torrents, particularly re-ordering or clearing filters, because every single row has to be re-rendered.

 Torrents that are deleted in the client elsewhere will continue to be rendered as a row until you restart Dribble.
 This may be fixed in future.

-The speed chart in the bottom right stops updating shortly after you switch away from a tab.
-This is because the entire thing is done in Javascript and a modern browser optimisation is to pause/deprioritise Javascript in background tabs.
-Not sure what I can do about this if anything.
-It also doesn't render binary unit (KiB/s) ticks on the y-axis very well.
+The speed chart in the bottom right oesn't render binary unit (KiB/s) ticks on the y-axis very well.
 They work but you can get some odd looking divisions at times.
-Fortunately I prefer network speeds measured in metric (kB/s) so this is a minor problem.
+Fortunately I prefer network speeds measured in metric (kB/s) so this is a minor problem (for me).

+### Known Bugs

+* resize bar is in the wrong place when torrent table is scrolled to the right. this is cosmetic only, resizing still works as expected
+* Safari refuses to let you make a resizeable element smaller than its initial size, which becomes apparent when resizing Preferences/Logs.
+Silly Safari, other browsers get it right.